tailsjs/nodebrawl-core/README.md

 2. Type in console `npm install`
 3. `node index`

-* Now you can connect to your server through any Brawl Stars client with Frida Injection.
+* Now you can connect to your server through any Supercell client with Frida Injection.

 ## Why game isn't loading?
 Because it's core.
 You need implement all messages/packets and logic by yourself.